WHEN TO CALL 000

 • Obstetrics kit

 NSW Ambulance has provided an ambulance vehicle, known as MERV, which is used for transporting patients on the island.
 Patients are then transported by police boat to Brooklyn, with the paramedics, and by road ambulance to hospital.

-Ambulance services are not free unless you are a pensioner or concession card holder.
-Most people with health insurance already have ambulance cover, but if you are not covered, think about taking out a cheaper policy that covers you for 'ambulance only'
+Ambulance services are not usually free unless you are a pensioner or concession card holder.
+Most people with health insurance already have ambulance cover, but if you are not covered, think about taking out a cheaper policy that will cover you for 'ambulance only'.